networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 draft: false
 ---

-This is tutorial will show you how to start light-eventuate-4j services with docker-compose.
+This tutorial will show you how to start light-eventuate-4j services with docker-compose.
 It is very convenient with developers who want to do integration test on his/her laptop or desktop.
 For official test environment and production, it is not recommended to use docker-compose or docker.
 These services should be installed in data center or virtual machines to form clusters.